 Spain

 St. Lawrence University offers students the opportunity to study for a semester or an academic year in Spain.
-Program participants will begin their studies with orientation in Malaga.
-The University of Málaga will provide students with intensive Spanish instruction and a cultural introduction to Andalucía.
+Program participants will begin their studies with an immersive orientation.
+The program takes place in Madrid where students they live in homestay families and participate in program-related excursions, Spanish classes, and elective courses.
 The program is open to students from beginner to advanced Spanish levels.

-• Based in Málaga and Madrid.
+• Based in Madrid.

 • Fall or Spring semester.